slack-ruby/slack-ruby-client/README.md

 client.channels_list(request: { timeout: 180 })
 ```

+You can also control what proxy options are used by modifying the `http_proxy` environment variable per [Net::HTTP's documentation](https://docs.ruby-lang.org/en/2.0.0/Net/HTTP.html#class-Net::HTTP-label-Proxies).

+Note that Docker on OSX seems to incorrectly set the proxy, causing `Faraday::ConnectionFailed, ERROR -- : Failed to open TCP connection to : (getaddrinfo: Name or service not known)`.
+You might need to manually unset `http_proxy` in that case, eg. `http_proxy="" bundle exec ruby ./my_bot.rb`.

 #### Pagination Support

 The Web client natively supports [cursor pagination](https://api.slack.com/docs/pagination#cursors) for methods that allow it, such as `users_list`.
 Supply a block and the client will make repeated requests adjusting the value of `cursor` with every response.
 The default limit is set to 100 and can be adjusted via `Slack::Web::Client.config.default_page_size` or by passing it directly into the API call.